hugobloem/stateful_scenes/README.md

 You can set up Stateful Scenes to restore the state of the entities when you want to turn off a scene.
 This can also be configured per Stateful Scene by going to the device page.
 Some complex scenes might not be able to restore the state of all the entities and may benefit from configuring an opposing 'off' scene as described below.

 ### Transition time
 Furthermore, you can specify the default transition time for applying scenes.
 This will gradually change the lights of a scene to the specified state.
-It does need to be supported by your lights.
+Transition time does need to be supported by your lights.

 ### Debounce time

-After activating a scene by turning on a stateful scene switch, entities may need some time to achieve their desired states.
+After activating a scene by turning on a stateful scene switch, entities may need some time to achieve their desired states after the transition time elapses.
 When first turned on, the scene state switch will be assumed to be 'on'; the debounce time setting controls how long this integration will wait after observing a member entity state update event before reevaluating the entity state to determine if the scene is still active.
 If you're having issues with scenes immediately deactivating/reactivating, consider increasing this debounce time.

 This setting is measured in seconds, but sub-second values (e.g '0.1' for 100ms delay) can be provided such that the delay is not perceptible to humans viewing a dashboard, for example.